-The Navarro’s Lab studies microbial multitrophic interactions in ecosystems such as digestive tracts of insects and the rhizosphere.
+The Navarro Lab studies microbial trophic interactions in ecosystems ranging from the digestive tracts of insects to the soil rhizosphere.

-- The rhizosphere of different plants and the microbial multitrophic associations that mediate nutrient cycling and C flow.
+- The rhizosphere of different plants and the microbial multitrophic associations mediating nutrient cycling and C flow.

-- The effect of soil retrogression in soil microbial biodiversity (from bacteria to protists) in the Jughandle Chronosequence located in Mendocino California.
+- The effect of soil retrogression on soil microbial biodiversity (from bacteria to protists) in the Jughandle Chronosequence in Mendocino, California.

-Besides the group’s scientific work, the team is also committed to reducing the barriers in research for underrepresented students, including people of color, women, and LGBT individuals.
+Besides the group’s scientific work, the team is also committed to reducing the barriers in research for underrepresented students, including people of color, women, and LGBTQ+ individuals.